boddhisattva/vending_machine_kata_ruby/docs/cli_flow_diagrams.md

        │ User enters "Juice" (new item)
        ▼
 ┌─────────────────────────────────────────┐
-│       ItemReloader                       │
+│   ItemReloader(after taking in quantity)│
-│  "Item not found.
-Enter price in cents:" │ └──────┬──────────────────────────────────┘
+│  "New item ... .
+Enter price in cents:" │
+└──────┬──────────────────────────────────┘
        │
        │ User enters "175" (€1.75)